-A traditional 401(k) plan offers the most flexibility.
-Employers can decide whether to contribute for all participants, to match employees' deferrals, to do both, or to do neither.
-These contributions can be subject to a vesting schedule that provides that an employee's right to employer contributions becomes nonforfeitable only after a certain amount of time.
-Annual testing ensures that benefits for rank-and-file employees are proportional to benefits for owners/managers.
+A profit sharing plan allows you to decide (within limits) from year to year whether to contribute for participants.
+The plan document will need a set formula to determine how any contributions are allocated to participants' accounts.
+Your contributions to the plan can be subject to a vesting schedule which provides that an employee's right to employer contributions becomes nonforfeitable only after a specified period of time.
+You may need to run annual testing to ensure that contributions for rank-and-file employees are proportional to contributions for owners and managers.